precice/micro-manager/docs/adaptivity.md

 ### Balance inactive simulations

 By default only active simulations are redistributed between ranks.
+Inactive simulations associated with an active simulation on the same rank are not moved.
+If the parameter `update_inactive_sims` is `True`, these inactive simulations are moved to the new rank of the associated active simulation.